-What needs to be stressed is that Packer doesn’t value logical or theological coherence.
+At the hermeneutical level, what needs to be stressed is that Packer doesn’t value logical or theological coherence.
 To the question, “What must I do to be saved?” he should have answered, “Absolutely nothing.
 You must simply wait for God to either grant to you or continue to withhold from you the “gift” of faith.”
 To the question, “What must I do to be saved?”
 Packer, as a Calvinist, provides the theologically incoherent answer, “Believe on the Lord Jesus Christ.”
 But according to his theology you cannot believe on the Lord Jesus Christ.
 Now of course Packer has to say “Believe on the Lord Jesus Christ” because that is the biblical answer.
-He is caught between his theology and the biblical injunction.
+He is caught between his deterministic theology and the biblical injunction.

 The point is that this answer, although biblical, is incoherent with his fundamental theology and this does not seem to make a difference to him.
-On the basis of his own ignorance of their elect status, Packer feels comfortable telling all persons, many whom God may have no intention to save, “to believe on the Lord Jesus Christ”.
+On the basis of his own ignorance of their elect status, Packer feels comfortable telling all persons, many of whom God has no intention to save, “to believe on the Lord Jesus Christ.”
 For if “believe” is not something I can actually do, then the answer to “What must I do to be saved?”, put this way, is disingenuous, for it can never be a reality for the non-elect, whether we know who they are or not.
-Our ignorance does not affect the correspondence of the words to the truth of the situation.
+Our ignorance does not affect the correspondence of the words to the ontological truth of the situation.
 This proclamation of the gospel is an ontological issue at its core as well as an epistemological one.
 In light of the Reformed doctrine of an eternal decree and predestination, either what is being said is true or it is not true with respect to the hearer.
 The hearer is unalterably either among the elect or the non-elect.
 He will either be granted faith or he will not.
 He will either experience the “effectual call” or he will not.
 The ethical concern lies in the fact that it is God speaking in the gospel message and he is the God of truth and his word is truth.
-Therefore, if these words can be said to any man then they must indeed be true for them.
+Therefore, if these words can be said to any man, then they must indeed be true for all of them.
 If they can be said to all, then they are true for all.
 God’s word must correspond to reality.
 So if God says “believe on the Lord Jesus Christ and you will be saved” then that is true for the hearer and they must be able to believe and be saved.
 Would Packer defend the thesis that none of the non-elect ever hear those words proclaimed as “good news” to them?

 So both the biblical question (“What must I do to be saved?”) and the biblical answer (“Believe on the Lord Jesus Christ.”) are ontologically, logically, morally, and epistemologically problematic for Packer’s theology.
 This is a sign that this theology has gone amiss.
 For look what happens if we hold consistently to Packer’s theology.
 The whole question “What must I do to be saved?” would change to, “What will be the evidence of my election?”
 The consistent Reformed Calvinist answer would also change from the injunction “Believe on the Lord Jesus Christ” to a mere description, “Believing on the Lord Jesus Christ.”
 On Calvinism we have, “What will be the evidence of my election?
 Believing on the Lord Jesus Christ.”
 So why doesn’t Packer ask the question in a manner consistent with his theology?
 Because, “Believe on the Lord Jesus Christ” is the biblical answer to the biblical question “What must I do to be saved?” and Packer certainly knows this.
 The biblical question is “What must I do to be saved?” and the biblical answer is not “There is nothing you can do to be saved.
 God has chosen only certain people to receive his salvation.
 Therefore, you must wait for God to regenerate you thereby granting you the gift of faith.”
 There is no “good news” in that response and therefore it is not the biblical gospel.
 But that is Packer’s theology.
-Rather, the biblical answer is “Believe on the Lord Jesus, and you will be saved…”
+Rather, the biblical answer is simple – “Believe on the Lord Jesus, and you will be saved…”

 Things become even more difficult for Packer in the follow-up question, “What does it mean to believe on the Lord Jesus Christ?”
 This question too can only refer to evidences of what God will produce in his elect because “believe”, as Packer understands “believe,” cannot be something a person themselves can do in response to the gospel.
 The Calvinist answer to the question “What does it mean to believe on the Lord Jesus Christ?” is therefore, “To be granted such belief by God with subsequent evidences.”
 Again, hardly the biblical answer.
 Packer’s phrase, “it means knowing oneself as a sinner” is generic and impersonal enough to be understood in Calvinist terms to mean “God will show you that you are a sinner.”
-Packer leaves the words open and vague enough to be thought of consistently with his Calvinist theology if he chooses to do so while remaining at least compatible with the non-Calvinist position.
-Note that impersonal nature of the Calvinist view.
+Packer leaves the words open and vague enough to be thought of as consistent with his Calvinist theology if he chooses to do so while remaining at least compatible with the non-Calvinist position.
+Note the impersonal nature of the Calvinist view.
 “Knowing oneself to be a sinner” doesn’t stress the need for you to admit you are a sinner.
 There is no personal, individual confrontation or challenge to the sinner to know, act, and make a decision about what they are hearing.
 Rather, this knowledge needs to be given to you, for election is unconditional.
 So again, “knowing oneself to be a sinner” has no reference to a personal response to hearing the message proclaimed that “you are a sinner,” but is only informative with respect to the fact that those who are elect will come to “know [themselves] to be a sinner.”
 Again, for the non-Calvinist the words could also be taken to mean that persons should admit about themselves what is being told to them about themselves that is objectively true – that “you are a sinner!”
 But this would presuppose a different understanding of God’s sovereignty, election as conditional and the nature of faith as a real possibility for each individual.
 This is very different than the Calvinist faith that needs to be granted by God as part of one’s election.
 Rather, it is faith that is a person’s genuine, individual response to what they are hearing in the gospel.
 So Packer has not stressed the imperative to believe because faith is a “gift” that has nothing to do with the person themselves.
 But yet Packer will state that the answer to the question, “What must I do to be saved?” is “Believe on the Lord Jesus Christ.”
 Again, this biblical answer is inconsistent with Packer’s Calvinism because it cannot be genuinely spoken as a possibility for that person hearing these words in the sense that they can and must believe.
 Therefore Packer’s Calvinism does not properly reflect the biblical answer.
 This indicates that Packer’s theology is flawed.

 Although Packer says that a person can do nothing with respect to their salvation, yet he provides a list of things he calls upon the sinner to do.
 “Abandoning all self-righteousness and self-confidence,” “casting oneself wholly upon Him,” “exchanging one’s natural enmity…for a spirit of grateful submission to the will of Christ.”
 But to be consistent with Packer’s Calvinism, all these must be descriptions of what God does in the elect, not what anyone can and must do themselves upon hearing the gospel as “good news.”
 Yet the sense inherent in Packer’s language is that of either an exhortation or command for the person themselves to act.
-Packer speaks about what a person are to do which presupposes that an act of the person’s will is required for the realization of these exhortations.
+Packer speaks about what a person is to do which presupposes that an act of the person’s will is required for the realization of these exhortations.
 But this is inconsistent with his comprehensive predetermination, unconditional election, and effectual call.

 So Packer is perplexing here.
 He strives to remain consistent with his Calvinist soteriology and doctrine of limited atonement and yet also affirm the “universal,” “genuine” and “real” offer of salvation to “all who hear the gospel.”
 His determinism is of course the dominant theme, so a times he is directly contradictory, but he also crafts his language to be sufficiently ambiguous to encompass both.
 But we can see this for what it is – an attempt to affirm determinism and at the same time give a nod to human freedom.
 The problem is his determinism is incompatible with human freedom and responsibility.
 When he gives the biblical answer to “What must I do to be saved?” as “Believe on the Lord Jesus Christ” and tells us that this “invitation” to salvation is “universal,” “genuine” and “real” he speaks incoherent with his own deterministic soteriology and his doctrine of limited atonement.
 When he attempts to remain consistent with his deterministic soteriology of total inability, limited atonement and unconditional election which restricts faith to only those elect persons that God grants the ability to believe, he speaks incoherent with his own words about the “invitation” to salvation being “universal,” “genuine” and “real.”
 The result is rational incoherence.
 It is as Terry Miethe described above – it is “double-talk.”